 You might have heard that grass awns are potentially dangerous to dogs, but do you know why they are harmful?
 The seed pods from tall grasses like foxtail and cheatgrass can actually attach to a dog and become embedded in the skin.
 Left untreated, these foreign bodies can migrate through the body and cause serious infections.

 What Are Grass Awns?

-Grass awns are the seed pods of certain tall grasses that grow as invasive weeds, including common examples like foxtail and cheatgrass.
-Each plant can produce thousands of seeds, and these grasses can be found throughout North America and are especially prevalent in the Western United States.
+A grass awn is the seed pod of certain tall grasses that grow as invasive weeds, including common examples like foxtail and cheatgrass.
+Each plant can produce thousands of seeds, and these grasses can be found throughout North America while being especially prevalent in the Western United States.

 These weedy grasses form seed pods that dry out and scatter in the summer.
 Many of these seed pods have tiny barbs in them that allow them to easily attach to animals and objects.
 This is nature's way of spreading the grass seeds for propagation.

 When a dog moves through tall grasses, seed pods can easily attach to its body.
 The tiny barbs ensure that the grass awn moves in one direction, allowing it to embed into the skin and migrate deeper and deeper into the tissues as a foreign body.

 Grass awns are sometimes called "mean seeds" because of the harm they can cause to dogs.
 The risk is highest during the summer when the seed pods are dry and loosen easily from the grass.

 Why Are Grass Awns Dangerous to Dogs?

 Grass awns from weeds like cheatgrass and foxtail first become attached to a dog's coat while running or walking through these tall grasses.
 The height of many dogs lines up well with the location of the seed pods on the grasses, and contact with the grass allows the sharp, lightweight grass awns to stick to the dog.
 Movement from the dog allows the grass awn to pierce the dog's skin, becoming embedded due to the barbs.
 Further motion enables the grass awn to migrate.
 Foxtail seeds can also separate from the pod and become embedded.